+Test1 – CTI is enabled, LMCS is disabled

 In the results below, CTI is enabled, LMCS is disabled.
-The CTI luma mapping function is built from the LMCS luma mapping function used in VTM for HDR-PQ content.
-Cross-component scaling is applied, with cross-component scaling LUT derived from the luma mapping function.
+The CTI luma mapping function is built from the static LMCS luma mapping function used in VTM for HDR-PQ content.
+Cross-component scaling is applied, with cross-component scaling function ²inferred from the luma mapping function.

+The corresponding configuration file is “sei_cti_v01.cfg” attached to this contribution.

 Results are summarized in the table below.
-Detailed results are reported in the attached excel file.
+Detailed results are reported in the attached excel file “VTM12.0_SEICTI_HDR-PQ.xlsm”.
 Gains are observed for all metrics and all configurations.